SolarTherm/SolarTherm/doc/source/tutorial.rst

 	parameter String weaFile = "resources/Mildura_Real2010_Created20130430.motab";
 	parameter String priFile = "resources/aemo_vic_2014.motab";

 The next group of parameters describe physical values of the system.
-Of particular interest are ``t_storage`` and ``P_rate`` which we will modify for different experiments.
+Of particular interest are ``t_storage`` and ``P_name`` which we will modify for different experiments.

 .. code-block:: modelica